 Of course, it helps that every Partner brings important local expertise and knowledge of the My Place CT website.
 Here are some new tools and ideas to make your contribution even more valuable.

-The public will soon be able to locate Partners on MyPlaceCT.org.
-The Partner Finder will be found in the Quick Help menu on the website.
+The public can now locate Partners on MyPlaceCT.org.
+The Partner Finder just went live and can be found in the Quick Help menu on the website.

 Age Well CT – Connecting communities in Danbury region